didiforgithub/fa-blog/src/content/blog/The Final Programming Language.md

 Before publishing, we discussed naming options.
 While I was fond of "meta-programming," others found it too lengthy.
 I asked GPT-4 to generate and evaluate over 40 potential names.
 Its highest-rated suggestion was "MetaGPT," which I ultimately adopted after careful consideration.

 I published MetaGPT at https://github.com/geekan/MetaGPT/ on June 30, 2023.
-In July alone, it reached #1 on GitHub Trending 17 times.
+In the month of August, it achieved the distinction of ranking #1 on GitHub Trending on 17 separate occasions.

 After release, our community expanded rapidly.
 Some members suggested writing a research paper, a welcome proposal since I lacked the time to do so myself.
 This led to a community-sourced paper (https://arxiv.org/abs/2308.00352).
 I was pleased with the quality and sincerely appreciated the community members who trusted my code.